 Why you need a marketing flywheel

-Word-of-mouth marketing plays a significant role in building consumer trust and cementing customer loyalty.
+Word-of-mouth marketing plays a significant role in building consumer trust and cementing customer experience and customer loyalty.
 And trust in businesses has plummeted in recent years.
 Today, the vast majority of buyers trust family and friend recommendations over advertisements.

 More than half of B2B purchases are completed before buyers contact vendors.
-In the age of social media and Google My Business, a brand’s marketing materials aren’t the primary determinant behind the average customer’s purchasing decision.
+In the age of social media brand strategies and Google My Business, a brand’s sales process and marketing materials aren’t the primary determinant behind the average customer’s purchasing decision.
 Instead, reviews and peer recommendations are critical influencers in the purchasing process.
 The marketing flywheel is designed to capitalize on 21st-century purchasing behaviors, making your business more competitive.

 Relying on the old school funnel in your marketing is an inefficient use of your budget.
 A funnel is a linear model that doesn’t let you build momentum.
-Flywheels are dynamic, enabling you to refine your internal processes for maximum efficiency and ROI.
-Marketing flywheels also give your business a competitive advantage by aligning your strategies with the way consumers interact with brands.
+Flywheel marketing is dynamic, enabling you to refine your internal processes for maximum efficiency and ROI.
+Inbound Marketing flywheels also give your business a competitive advantage by aligning your strategies with the way consumers interact with brands.

 Better content will result in returning visitors to your blog.
 They’ll subscribe to your newsletter.
 What starts as a trickle, with time and effort, becomes a flood.
 A handful of visitors becomes thousands a month, then thousands a week.
 They start sharing your content on their social posts, who share it with their network, who then visit your site, buy your product, and so on.
 Each piece of content you produce becomes less work while yielding greater results as you continually optimize your marketing flywheel.